Forastierii/Forastierii/README.md

 - 👋 Hello world, I’m Pedro Prado (@Forastierii).
 - 👀 I’m interested in lots of things, most of them related to data, tech and music.
-- 🌱 I’m currently learning more about deep learning, NoSQL and keeping myself fit.
+- 🌱 I’m currently learning more about deep learning (Pytorch), Pyspark and Cloud services.
+Last but not least, keeping myself fit.
-- 💞️ I’m looking to collaborate on projects of Data Science and ML modelling.
+- 💞️ I’m looking to collaborate on projects of Data Science and ML modeling.
 - 📫 Hit me up with an email! pfaprado@gmail.com
-- And check out my resume if you'd like to know about my past experiences: https://forastierii.github.io/resume/
+- Or check out my resume if you'd like to know about my past experiences: https://forastierii.github.io/resume/

 <!---